-I can’t think of any two greater challenges than the health of our planet and the health of the people who live on it. —Christopher Golden
+I can’t think of any two greater challenges than the health of our planet and the health of the people who live on it. — Dr. Christopher Golden

 Principal investigator(s)Dr. Christopher Golden

-The Henry David Thoreau Foundation’s decision in 2016 to award one of our faculty innovation grants to Christopher Golden at Harvard University was a momentous occasion: it marked the first time we awarded a grant to one of our own Thoreau Scholar alumni.
+The Henry David Thoreau Foundation’s decision in 2016 to award one of our faculty innovation grants to Dr. Christopher Golden at Harvard College was a momentous occasion: it marked the first time we awarded a grant to one of our own Thoreau Scholar alumni.
 “The support that the Foundation provided me as an undergraduate allowed me to pursue my interests in environmental conservation and human health,” recalls Golden.
 “Having had such a positive experience with the program, I wanted to give back to students like myself.”

 The result was the Planetary Health Undergraduate Scholars Program at Harvard, which educates, trains, and provides international field experiences for Harvard undergrads to examine the human health impacts of global environmental change.
-Jennifer Galvin, HDTF’s Director, is thrilled at the ways in which the Foundation’s vision of raising up future environmental leaders is coming to fruition: “I was very excited to work with Chris on his new program.
-Chris is also working with Amalia Almada, another Thoreau Scholar alum, as the Senior Program Manager for the PHA.
+Dr. Jennifer Galvin, the Thoreau Foundation’s director, is thrilled at the ways in which the Foundation’s vision of raising up future environmental leaders is coming to fruition: “I was very excited to work with Chris on his new program.
+Chris is also working with Dr. Amalia Almada, another Thoreau Scholar alum, as the Senior Program Manager for the PHA.
 And his first cohort of students included a Thoreau Scholar, Camille DeSisto The seeds are growing.
 The dots are connecting, top down and bottom up.”

 The program brings into focus many of Golden’s own experiences as a researcher, practitioner, and advocate, while filling a gap he experienced in his own undergraduate education.
 “As an undergraduate at Harvard, I wanted to pursue this exact area of study.
 But these courses and experiences did not exist for undergraduates at that time.”